goatcorp/DIPs/text/0000-chat-api-improvements.md

 [motivation]: #motivation

 Currently, users cannot easily know from where chat messages that are received in raised events originate.
 This can cause issues where messages printed to the chat log from plugins are handled in an undesirable way.
-Furthermore, the `senderId` in current API functions and events is not actually the sender, creating confusion.
-Within Dalamud's API itself (i.e., not custom hooks), here is currently no way to discern the sender of a message (or set the sender for a user's message).
+Furthermore, the `senderId` in current API functions and events is not actually related to the sender, creating confusion.
+Within Dalamud's API itself (i.e., not custom hooks), here is currently no way to discern the sender of a message (or set the sender for an API user's message).

 # Guide-level explanation

 [guide-level-explanation]: #guide-level-explanation

-Current Behavior:
+### Current Behavior:
 - When a user wants to be notified of chat messages and potentially intercept or alter them, they subscribe to one of the events defined by Dalamud's `ChatGui` API (`ChatMessage`, `CheckMessageHandled`, `ChatMessageHandled`, and `ChatMessageUnhandled`).
 - These events will be raised when an appropriate message is written to the game's chat log (or handled by another subscriber, as appropriate).
 The subscriber receives, depending on the event type, some combination of the chat channel, message sender's name, the message itself, the message's timestamp[^1], and a `ref` flag to indicate whether Dalamud should propagate the message any further.
 - The subscriber can, as appropriate to the event type, alter these parameters, prevent the message from propagating, and execute their own logic based on what they are given.
 - When using the `ChatGui` API, a user can also send their own messages to be printed to the chat log (`PrintChat`, `Print`, and `PrintError`).
 These can, essentially, include the same parameters as those found in the events (sender name, message, and timestamp[^1]).

-Proposed changes:
+### Proposed changes:
 - The API would retain the same broad functionality as currently exists; users would be able to subscribe to the same message events, and be able to send their own chat log messages.
 The differences are primarily in the information exposed to and controlled by the user:
 	- The timestamp parameter[^1] would be renamed to properly indicate its purpose.
 It would also be made a `ref` in the events so that event handlers could alter it (most won't, but I see little reason to restrict this when it may be useful in rare cases).
 	- A parameter would be added to the chat events that indicates the source of the message (game, Dalamud, or plugin), with which subscribers can inform their decisions about handling the message.
 A supplemental parameter would be added with the `InternalName` of the plugin for plugin-originating messages.